-The Clinical Assessment & Triage Team (CATT) aims to provide safe and effective admission avoidance.
+The Clinical Assessment Team (CAT) aims to provide safe and effective admission avoidance.
 We liaise with district nurses, social services and other support agencies where necessary.

 We aim to assess and treat medical and surgical conditions, including non-acute chest pain and cardiac arrhythmia, heart failure, pulmonary embolism, acute headaches and asthma.
 We also deal with the new diagnosis of oncology pathology, dermatological problems and newly diagnosed diabetes patients.